jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 +++

-If we have the raster and vector files on disk, [`gdal CLI`](https://gdal.org/programs/index.html) will be very fast to work with (note that GDAL automatically handles the CRS difference of the raster and vector).
+If we have the raster and vector files on disk, the [`gdal CLI`](https://gdal.org/programs/index.html) will be very fast to work with (note that GDAL automatically handles the CRS difference of the raster and vector).

 ```{code-cell} ipython3
 rm ./dem_masked_gdal.tiff